jlim0255-workship/LeetcodeGrind/README.md

 # LeetcodeGrind
-As repo name, time to lock in.
+As per repo name, time to lock in.